 Distance: 6.5 km

-This trail is tougher and longer than the main trail.
+Ad Deir Trail is tougher and longer than the main trail.
 It starts at the visitor center and continues through the main trail further to the monastery.
 The monastery is the second most popular structure after the treasury in Petra.
-It has this beautiful viewpoint where most of the influencers are taking their stunning instagram shots.
+It has this beautiful viewpoint where you can take stunning Instagram shots.
 To get there you will have to sweat a bit and climb up hundreds of steps.
 Around 800 steps to be more specific.
 A good fitness level is required for this hike and to make it up to the top.
 The good news is that there is a nice cafe near the monastery where you can get a rest and buy some drinks or an ice cream.
+If you don’t want to do a round trip to the monastery and climb up 800 stairs you can opt to visit the monastery via the back door route.

 Duration: 4-5 hours